Engee documentation

 [1.0, 1.001, 1.002, 1.003, 1.004, 1.005, 1.006, 1.007, 1.008, 1.009 … 9.991, 9.992, 9.993, 9.994, 9.995, 9.996, 9.997, 9.998, 9.999, 10.0]

-When you call sigma, the command returns the singular values in the data array sv.
-The input data from the $\omega$ array tells sigma to compute singular values in the frequency range of 0.1 to 10 rad/s.
-The function sigma returns these frequencies in a vector w.
-Each line sv contains singular values $H$ at frequencies w.
+When you call sigma the command returns singular values in the data array sv.
+Array input data indicate sigma the need to calculate singular values in the frequency range from 0.1 to 10 rad/s.
+Function sigma returns these frequencies in the vector w.
+Each line sv contains singular values at frequencies of W.

 Conclusion

-With the help of the discussed example, we have learnt how to study the frequency response of a MIMO system.
+Using this example, we learned how to study the frequency response of a MIMO system.